 - 350 ml Fage 0% Fat Free Yoghurt

-- In a large bowl, mix ginger, tomato puree, yogurt, garlic oil, lemon juice, Garam Masala, cumin, paprika, salt and cayenne pepper.
+- In a large bowl, mix ginger, tomatoes, yogurt, garlic oil, lemon juice, Garam Masala, cumin, paprika, salt and cayenne pepper.
 Pour into the slow cooker.

 - Seal the chicken chunks (using garlic oil again), and add them to the slow cooker mix.
 Cook on low for 8 hours.